monzo/docs/source/includes/_ais.md

 ## Standing Orders

 We've implemented version 3.1.2 of the [Open Banking Standing Orders specification](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/1077805430/Standing+Orders+v3.1.2).

+We have only implemented `GET /standing-orders` endpoint, and not the account-specific endpoints.

+Your consent needs to have either the `ReadStandingOrdersBasic` or `ReadStandingOrdersDetail` permissions to access this endpoint.

 <aside class="warning">
 <strong>Strong Customer Authentication and Standing Orders</strong><br/>